Thati0103/Hello-world/README.md

     pip install .
     ```

-You can check the correct installation by executing following command:
+You can check the correct installation by executing following command in your terminal:

 	 pr_automate